lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 - If the endpoint does key lookups, you can keep response time always pretty low.
 Especially if you employ a fast RPC layer.

-The one use case where I think interactive queries endpoints are a strech is those situations in which your endpoint _always_ needs all of the state to compute the response.
-For example, imagine we'd like improve our `/search` endpont so that it doesn't only do key lookups but also needs to return things like "top X words by count" or "least recurrent words of the month".
+The one use case where I think interactive queries endpoints are a stretch is those situations in which your endpoint _always_ needs all of the state to compute the response.
+For example, imagine we'd like improve our `/search` endpoint so that it doesn't only do key lookups but also needs to return things like "top X words by count" or "least recurrent words of the month".
 In such cases, you'd always need to query all the instances which may turn a little slow (or just make the response time of your endpoint unpredictable).
 Having said